The goal is not to be perfect. The goal is to be better than before.

 If you view life as merely achieving goals, you will have the illusion of success.

-DAD: Structure is important to get things done.
-But, set aside unstructured “thinking time” in your schedule.
+Having structure is important to get things done.
+Setting aside unstructured “thinking time” is just as important.

-DAD: Get better at two things: Self- Management and Willpower
+Get better at two things: self- management and willpower